-While some annual favorites are canceled in 2020, others are back with expanded hours.
+Many annual favorites are back in 2021, while a few have canceled again this yeaR.
 November events are listed in order of opening date, with multi-day events listed first.
-We also include a list of annual events that are canceled in 2020.
+We also include a list of annual events that are canceled in 2021.
 Follow the links for details and to purchase tickets.

 Pumpkin Patches in Northern VA